Dom7k/Smart-PDF-Chat-Using-RAG-and-Bedrock/README.md

    - Go to the [AWS Management Console](https://aws.amazon.com/console/).
    - Navigate to the S3 service.
    - Click on "Create bucket".
-   - Name the bucket `bedrock-chatbot-pdf` and configure any other settings as needed.
+   - Name the bucket `bedrock-chatbot-pdf` and leave everything else default.
    - Click "Create bucket".
+   - create a folder inside your bucket `bedrock-chatbot-pdf` and name it `my_faiss`

 2. **Generate an IAM Access Key**:
    - Go to the IAM service in the AWS Management Console.